-Extremely polluting: Leaf blowers have a 30 times bigger carbon footprint than a driving passenger car.
-Leaf blowers account for a significant percentage of the total air pollution in this country
+Extremely polluting: Leaf blowers have a carbon footprint 30 times larger than a passenger car.
+Leaf blowers account for a significant percentage of the total air pollution in this country.

 Disturb nesting and breeding of birds, harm microorganisms and other wildlife, and are bad for the soil.

 Stir up pollutants, such as mold spores, fecal matter, pesticides, fertilizers etc, and blow particulates in the air that aggravate allergies and asthma.

 Disturb neighborhood peace and quiet, raise our blood pressure and exacerbate pulmonary issues, such as bronchitis.